 Small or medium size enterprises (SMEs) may face many problems and market challenges in their efforts to develop and grow.
 With the many difficulties faced by the small business sector, the unique financial problems that overshadow the barriers hindering the small firm’s survival and growth pertain to credit rationing and finance gaps.
 The existence of this problem normally directs many businesses to seek different alternatives of finance for their operations.
 To alleviate such a problem, many firms have sought to pledge and finance an important element in their working, that of accounts receivable; a process known as factoring.

-Around the world, factoring is a growing source of external financing for companies and SMEs.
+Around the world, factoring is a growing source of external financing for corporations and SMEs.
 What is unique about factoring is that the credit provided by a lender is explicitly linked to the value of a supplier’s accounts receivable and not the supplier’s overall creditworthiness.
 Therefore, factoring allows suppliers to transfer their credit risk to their buyers.